In this article let’s take a look at the margin account, what they are, and compare it with cash accounts.

 This substantial leverage can be incredibly beneficial in a bull market, and it can be used to multiply your returns.

-Another pro is that buying on margin account gives you more investing options.
+Another pro is that buying on a margin account gives you more investing options.
 With a cash account, you’re “stuck” buying stock or are confined to some very basic options strategies.

 In an account with margin capabilities you can bet against stocks (short-selling) or you can dabble in all types of stock options strategies, which grant you the right to buy or sell 100 shares of an underlying stock at a predetermined price.

 Both short-selling and options are inherently riskier than simply buying a stock and holding, but they offer additional ways for experienced investors to make money.